GitTools/GitVersion/docs/input/docs/reference/versioning-modes/continuous-delivery.md

 ---
 Order: 20
 Title: Continuous Delivery
+Description: |
+    Continuous Delivery is the default versioning mode.
+In this mode, GitVersion calculates the next version and will use that until that is released.
 ---

 Continuous Delivery is the practice of having a deployment pipeline and is the